WKXH

-WKXH (105.5 FM) is a radio station broadcasting a New Country format.
-Licensed to St. Johnsbury, Vermont, United States, the station is owned by Vermont Broadcast Associates, Inc.
+WKXH (105.5 FM) is a radio station broadcasting a new country format.
+Licensed to St. Johnsbury, Vermont, United States, the station is owned by Vermont Broadcast Associates, Inc. Under a local marketing agreement, Russ Ingalls' Green Mountain Broadcasters LLC operates WKXH pending a full acquisition.

 History

 The station was assigned the call letters WNKV on April 10, 1985; it signed on August 1.
 On June 6, 1998, the station changed its call sign to the current WKXH.

+In February 2025, Bruce James agreed to sell the seven Vermont Broadcast Associates stations to Green Mountain Broadcasters, owned by Vermont state senator Russ Ingalls, for $996,000.
+Green Mountain then began managing the stations under a local marketing agreement.